ericwanga/math-creativity-assessment/README.md

 The included codes are for **Automatic Assessment of Creativity using Natural Language Processing**.

-RMarkdown code is the clustering analysis using level of disagreement and mean rating to obtain target labels.
+In folder `clustering_analysis`, the RMarkdown code is the clustering analysis using level of disagreement and mean rating to obtain target labels.

-Jupyter notebook is for data preprocessing, Bidrectional LSTM model and Transformer Encoder model.
+In folder `models_lstmandtransformer`, the Jupyter notebook is for data preprocessing, Bidrectional LSTM model and Transformer Encoder model.

 If you find the code useful, please consider citing our work: